cognitedata/cognite-sdk-js/packages/codegen/README.md

 ## OpenAPI document snapshot

-In order to have build reproducability we keep a copy of the OpenAPI document in this repository (named `.cognite-api-snapshot`).
+In order to have build reproducability we keep a copy of the OpenAPI document in this repository (named `cognite-openapi-snapshot.json`).
 To generate new types it will need to be updated to the latest available.
 E.g.:

 ```bash